Summer Vacation: 30 Ways Students Can Make the Most of Free Time

 23. Assemble two interview-worthy outfits

-You’ll need to project a professional appearance when it’s time to meet for a job interview.
-Make sure you’re ready with Zoom tops or jackets for virtual consultations.
-Go through your closet and see what fits and needs to be tailored and cleaned.
-If you need to shop, look for stores that offer student discounts.
+You’ll need to project a professional appearance when it’s time for a job interview.
+Make sure you’re ready with work-ready tops or jackets for online interviews.
+Go through your closet and see what fits and needs to be tailored and/or cleaned so you are prepared when the time comes for in-person appointments.
+Don’t forget to have a pair of professionally-appropriate shoes in good shape, too.

 24. Get the old gang together